 What is all of the hype about Managed IT Services?

 No matter the size of the business, they all have the same basic need for IT.
 Business needs are always evolving, needing to stay at the forefront of their field.
 Every business needs to concentrate on growing their business and not have to worry about the underlying technology that is supporting it.
 MSP’s offer unique services allowing them to be a full-service external IT department.
 Most MSPs have technicians and engineers that understand your needs from the conception, deployment, and management of any project.

 IT departments are typically complex, distracting, and costly for any business they are supporting.
 By utilizing a managed service provider, you can stay agile and scalable to your needs allowing you to save money and offering peace of mind.
 You will no longer have to worry about backup, patches, and updates, and security issues will be a thing of the past.
 Let’s take, for example, your business customer relationship management system or enterprise relationship management system, or your network crashed.
 You would most likely face substantial user productivity and revenue loss for the incident.

 Managed IT Services vs. Traditional Break-fix Methodology.

 When a business is moving away from the “break-fix” method, it experiences a paradigm shift.
 Before, a business would have to wait until an issue arises and then call an IT professional to come and fix the problem.
 This leaves the company vulnerable, not only from the disruption to the employees but the IT professional can really charge your business whatever he wants.
-When you’re working with a managed service provider that focuses on preventing system downtime, issues typically are resolved before they disrupt your business and employees.
+When you’re working with a managed service provider that focuses on mitigating system downtime, issues typically are resolved before they disrupt your business and employees.

 Let’s analyze the potential costs of the downtime of a server IT failure: